 There is ample off road parking.
 The Hall is open at 7.30pm and meetings begin at 7.45pm There is a break for refreshments at about 9 pm, followed by a "second half" from 9.30 to 10pm.

 Members have range of interests from beginner level upward.
-Photography and imaging is popular (see examples in the Members photo gallery).
+Photography and imaging is popular (see examples on the Photo Competitions page).
 The committee aims to offer the membership a place to meet and enthuse about astronomy, as well as encouraging group observing sessions.

 Telescope evenings are arranged (details at meetings) and public observing events are organised.